JoshuaT35/ECE421/Lab9/README.md

 The addition of the optimization `-O` flag reduced the number of machine code lines from 617 to 50.
 This drastically improved the performance of the program.

 ## Question 5 answer
-This is a result from running the benchmarks for question 5 (actual result may vary).
+This is a result from running the benchmarks for question 5 (actual results may vary).
 ---
 selection_sort
 time: [77.387 ms 81.195 ms 85.473 ms]